RhysFJohn/Databases/Bookmark-Manager/README.md

 > I would like to see a list of bookmarks

 > As a user
-> so I can store a bookark data for later retrieval
+> so I can store a bookm.ark data for later retrieval
 > I want to add a bookmark to Bookmark Manager
 <hr>